damianhakert/damianhakert.github.io/source/posts/2016-05-01-secure-gitlab-pages-with-startssl.html.md

 ## StartCom

-Start Commercial Ltd. (StartCom) was [founded][startssl-about] by [Eddy Nigg] in 2005, who wanted to engage in a "revolution" of the digital certification industry, making the certificates more affordable and with better quality.
+Start Commercial Ltd. (StartCom) was [founded][startssl-about] by [Eddy Nigg] in 2005, who wanted to engage in a "revolution" of the digital certification industry, making certificates more affordable and with better quality.
 StartCom has become the world's sixth largest Certificate Authority, covering nearly one million registered subscribers, and more than 400,000 websites.